Second hour now underway on the Rush Limbaugh program.

 The politics of austerity.

-The pile I mean, really, you think about this.
+I mean, really, you think about this.

 So we've got a situation where the economy is actually slowing down a bit.

-I think we had one percent growth.
+I think we had 1% growth.

 We've got a situation where soaring gas prices and the cost of living is hitting American families.

-And the the liberal Democrats and their allies in the environmental movement like it because it's getting you out of your car into mass transit.
+And the liberal Democrats and their allies in the environmental movement like it because it's getting you out of your car into mass transit.

 It's the politics of austerity.